If you're interested in contract administrator jobs, your timing couldn't be better.

 With enough years of experience and expertise, employees in contract administrator jobs can become contract managers.
 If career advancement is important to you, make sure the contract department is large enough to allow you to move up and that the company is open to promoting from within.

 Also ensure that the firm is willing to invest in training.
-New technological tools for managing databases and creating contracts are constantly being created, and you want to make sure you can keep up with any developments that will make you more efficient and better at your job.
+New technological tools for managing databases and creating contracts are constantly being developed, and you want to make sure you can keep up with any changes that will make you more efficient and better at your job.